 - 2 tbsp's of Honey

 Stay away from fast foods.
-Complex carbs are best to start. (see below).
+Complex carbs are a good start.
+Here's some hangover foods that work well.

-A. For nausea, get some toast or something dry to soak up the acid.
+- For stomach nausea, get some toast or something dry to soak up the acid.
 If you can't handle the toast, substitute yogurt if agreeable.

-B. Eat eggs which contain cysteine and taurine; amino acids helps out your liver.
+- Eat foods which contain cysteine and taurine.
+These amino acids helps your liver.

 - Almond Milk, 2 Cups, un-sweet